zishun/UprightOrientation/README.md

 ### Code

 1. The root folder contains a trained model and interfaces for testing.
 The regression network for four-legged/wheeled group in the paper is provided.
-2. The folder "data" contains several mesh files sampled from our test set, whose upright orientations are all positive _z_-axis.
+- The folder "data" contains several mesh files sampled from our test set, whose upright orientations are all positive _z_-axis.
-3. The folder "util" is for utilities such as mesh loading and random rotation generation.
+- The folder "util" is for utilities such as mesh loading and random rotation generation.
-4. The folder "voxelization" is a toolbox to convert mesh models to their volume representations, from
+- The folder "voxelization" is a toolbox to convert mesh models to their volume representations, from Jianxiong Xiao's [Princeton Vision and Robotics Toolkit].
->J. Xiao, 2013.
-Princeton Vision and Robotics Toolkit.
-Available from: <http://vision.princeton.edu/code.html>.

 ### Usage

 1. Build Caffe ([ND convolution](https://github.com/BVLC/caffe/pull/2049) is required) and its Matlab interface MatCaffe.
 Please refer to the official instructions [1](http://caffe.berkeleyvision.org/installation.html) and [2](http://caffe.berkeleyvision.org/tutorial/interfaces.html).
-2. Compile the c-coded voxelization function in Matlab with ```mex ./voxelization/polygon2voxel_double.c```.
+2. Compile the C-coded voxelization function in Matlab with ```mex ./voxelization/polygon2voxel_double.c```.
 3. Edit the parameters in ```main.m``` and run it in Matlab.
 The results like the following would be printed:

         The prediction error is 2.7 degrees